 Black Salt is my secret ingredient.
 The black salt plays a crucial part in this recipe.
 I have tried this recipe with various types of salts, but the taste of black salt and a little help from fresh lemon juice its a match made in heaven.
 I’d only use mint in the chutney during the summer because it will give it a refreshing flavor.
 Black salt and mint are really good for digestion.

 This chutney is traditionally goes with spring rolls, pakora (fritters), Samosas, and others South Asian appetizers.
+I use this chutney for my Golgappa Chaat , Lobia Chaat, Keemay Ki Goliyaan , Sweet Dahi Baray, and lots of other recipes as well.
 This chutney is great for Iftar during this holy month of Ramadan.
-This chutney is toddler approved.
+I have another chutney on the blog, Khatti Meethi Chutney be sure to check that out as well.
 I hope you give this recipe a try.
 As always, if you try any of our recipes be sure to tag us on instagram @twoclovesinapot.
 Find us on Pinterest too @twoclovesinapot. we value honest feedback.

 Vaquas's Famous Green Chutney